Which are the changes of the Laws of the Game for the season 2019/20? Are they changed before?Nachspielzeiten will check it for you.

 - 1929: the goalkeeper „must stand on his [her] goal line“ -> causes different interpretations: In England the goalkeeper had to stand motionless on the line, in Germany he/she had to stand on the goal line, but could move to the right and left,

-- 1980-today: the goalkeeper must stand on the goal line but may move to the right and left.
+- 1980: defeated: the goalkeeper must stand with both feet on the goal line

 If an offence occurs during the penalty kick between the signal of the referee and the kick, the referee may take disciplinary action.